 Concept

-For many years researchers have been increasingly fascinated by the challenges found in understanding phase change processes.
+For many years researchers have been increasingly engaged by the challenges found in understanding phase change processes.
 This is not surprising considering the large number of applications in processes such as the melting of ice and freezing of water, metal casting, welding, coating and purification of metals, crystal growth for melts and solutions, nuclear reactor safety, etc. Moreover, modeling melting and solidification processes is also relevant to the design and development of efficient, cost effective latent heat storage systems.
-As it was mentioned in chapter 1, the latent heat energy storage concept, that involves storing and recovering heat has two undeniable advantages.
+As was mentioned in chapter 1, the latent heat energy storage concept for storing and recovering heat has two undeniable advantages.
 Firstly, latent heat for most materials is much higher in comparison with their sensible heat, resulting in smaller mass of storage medium from a given quantity of thermal energy to store/recover.
 Secondly, this process occurs at a nearly constant temperature, which results in a more efficient operation for most thermal systems.
 A good understanding of the heat transfer processes involved is essential for accurately predicting the thermal performance of the system and for avoiding errors in the design of such units.

 However, modeling the thermal behavior of a LHS system is much more complex than modeling sensible heat storage systems.
 Some of the problems associated are: nonlinear motion of the solid-liquid interface, the possible presence of buoyancy driven flown in the melt, the conjugate heat transfer between the encapsulated PCM and the HTF and the volume expansion of the material when the change of phase occurs [32].
 For the last 20 years hundreds of papers have appeared in the literature dealing with the mathematical modeling of solid-liquid phase change heat transfer.
-For a general discussion of numerical techniques for the solution of these problems please refer to [33, 34, and 35]
+General discussions of numerical techniques for the solution of these problems are presented in [33, 34, and 35]

 The fast advances in digital computer technology achieved over the last years have elevated numerical simulation to the status of a third scientific method, complementing the two traditional methods of theory and experiment.
 Increasingly complicated processes may be realistically simulated numerically and often at lower cost than actual experiments, enabling us to better predict, understand and control them.
 Thus, numerical development and a strong driving force in the quantification and mathematization of science and technology.
 Computer simulations have become an essential part of science and engineering.
-Digital analysis of components, in particular, is important when developing new technology or optimizing designs [33].
+Digital analysis of components, in particular, is important when developing a new technology or optimizing designs [33].

 Overview of the phenomena involve in a phase change

 Solid and liquid phases are characterized by the presence of cohesive forces keeping atoms in close proximity.
 In a solid the molecules vibrate around fixed equilibrium, while in a liquid they may skip between these positions.
-The macroscopic manifestation of these vibrations is what why know as heat or thermal energy, the measure of which is called temperature.
+The macroscopic manifestation of these vibrations is what we know as heat or thermal energy, the measure of which is called temperature.
 Atoms in the liquid phase are more energetic (hotter) than those in the solid phase.
 Therefore, before a solid can melt it must gain a certain amount of energy to overcome the forces that maintain its solid structure.
 This energy is what we know as the latent heat of the material and represents the difference in thermal energy (enthalpy) levels between liquid and solid states.
 On the other hand, solidification of liquid requires the removal of this latent heat and the structuring of atoms into more stable lattice positions, in either case there is a major re-arrangement of the entropy of the material [33].